learn-swift-winnipeg/AnimateItAll/README.md

 It was prepared by [Justin Stanley](https://github.com/jstheoriginal) to present at the *Learn Swift Winnipeg* meetup Wed, Nov 15, 2017.

+## Consideration

+It would make sense to create an object that handles performing the animations when dealing with the new UIViewPropertyAnimator API.
+For the purpose of this demo, this all exists within the ViewController itself.

 ## Appearance Animations

 These animations happen when the first tab appears.
 You can tap on the Reset tab and return to the Animations tab and it will perform the appearance animations again.